MarioPossamato/smm2bcd/README.md

 [My Discord Server](https://discord.gg/8wx8uQF)

 ## Who gets credit for this?
-Mario Possamato for the initial script;
+- Mario Possamato for the initial script
-Comex for cleaning up the script;
+- Comex for cleaning up the script
-Simontime for the initial course decryptor;
+- Simontime for the initial course decryptor
-Blawar for the encryption support for the decryptor.
+- Blawar for the encryption support for the decryptor